nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```
 <div markdown="span" class="alert alert-info">
 :information_source: **A note on names:** There may be times when you only have access to a client's username and not their real name.
-To accommodate this, Mycelium accepts all types of names.
+To accommodate this, Mycelium accepts all types of names (except for the extreme inputs mentioned earlier).
 For instance, names like "Alice Baker s/o Bob Baker" are valid names.
 In fact, unique names like "X Æ A-12" are also recognized as valid names in Mycelium.

 :information_source: An error message will be shown with an attempt to create a